 Title: Dementia Awareness

 Unit Code: QU034938

 Unit Level: Level 3 Credit Value: 3

 Grading Type: Graded

 Academic Subject Content/Other: Academic Subject Content

-Suggested Assessment Details: Refer to Assessment Grid
+Assessment Details: Refer to Assessment Grid

-LEARNING OUTCOMES The learner will: The learner can: 1.
-Understand what dementia is.
-1.1.
+LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: 1.
+Understand what dementia is 1.1.
 Explain what is meant by the term 'dementia'.
 1.2.
 Define the key functions of the brain that are affected by dementia.
 1.3.
 Explain why other impairments may be mistaken for dementia.
 2. Understand key features of 2.1.
-Explain the social model of dementia. theoretical models of dementia.
+Explain the social model of dementia. theoretical models of dementia. a.
 2.2.
 Explain the medical model of dementia.
 2.3.
 Summarise reasons for classifying dementia as a disability.
-3. Be able to examine common forms of dementia and their causes.
-3.1.
-Outline common forms of dementia, reviewing the likely causes of each.
-4. Understand the impact of dementia on the individual and others.
-4.1.
+3. Be able to examine common of dementia and their causes , 4.
+Understand the impact of den on the individual and others. hentia 4.1.
 Assess the impact of dementia people living with dementia, those they interact with, and local and national care services policy.

-Title: Equality and Diversity within Care Services Unit Code: QU034964 Unit Level: Level 3 Credit Value: 3 Grading Type: Graded Academic Subject Content/Other: Academic Subject Content Suggested Assessment Details: Refer to Assessment Grid
+Title: Equality and Diversity within Care Services

+Unit Code: QU034964

+Unit Level: Level 3 Credit Value: 3

+Grading Type: Graded

+Academic Subject Content/Other: Academic Subject Content

+Assessment Details: Refer to Assessment Grid